C-Milne/EPICpy/README.md

 * [Bug Solving](#bug-solving)
 * [Demo Running Configurations](#demo-running-configurations)

-# Welcome to EPICpy
-Extendable Planner with Interchangeable Components in Python

-There is a known issue with the unittests for this project in Linux based operating systems.
-These issues will be rectified come time.

 # Setup
 This system requires Python to be installed.
 Python downloads can be found [here](https://www.python.org/).